gilbus/os_credits/README.rst

 <https://github.com/deNBI/project_usage>`_, please refer to its wiki for corresponding
 setup instructions/required services.

-The development has been part of the master thesis **INSERT_TITLE_HERE** which therefore contains a large introduction to the area of *Cloud Billing* and motivations which lead to the current design.
-An operation and development manual can be found inside the ``docs/`` folder of this repository which can be build via ``make docs``.
+The development has been part of the master thesis **Accounting and Reporting of OpenStack Cloud instances via Prometheus** which therefore contains a large introduction to the area of *Cloud Billing* and motivations which lead to the current design.
+A development manual can be found inside the ``docs/`` folder of this repository which can be build via ``make docs``.

 Development